 Tip 1: Use a Telephoto Lens to Photograph Smoke

 We recommend using a telephoto zoom lens to help control your composition with the zoom.
 For the sample shots in this article, we used a Canon 5D Mark IV and a Canon 70-200mm f/2.8 IS II lens.
-If we wanted to capture the entirety the smoke, we simply zoomed out.
+If we wanted to capture the entirety of the smoke, we simply zoomed out.
 Adversely, if we wanted the details of the smoke, we zoomed in.
 Of course, you can always physically move to control what stays in the frame, but a quick zoom simplifies the process.
 As a result, you miss fewer shots of cool smoke shapes.

 Tip 3: Light with a Studio Strobe when Photographing Smoke